auth0/terraform-provider-auth0/docs/resources/prompt_screen_partials.md

 With this resource, you can manage a customized sign up and login experience by adding custom content, form elements and css/javascript.
 You can read more about this [here](https://auth0.com/docs/customize/universal-login-pages/customize-signup-and-login-prompts).

+!> This resource manages the entire set of prompt screens enabled for a prompt.
+In contrast, the `auth0_prompt_screen_partial` resource appends a specific prompt screen to the list of prompt screens displayed to the user during the authentication flow.
+ To avoid potential issues, it is recommended not to use this resource in conjunction with the `auth0_prompt_screen_partial` resource when managing prompt screens for the same prompt.

 ## Example Usage

 ```terraform